spamathur/SocialMedia/README.md

 The link of this GitHub project is [https://github.com/spamathur/SocialMedia](https://github.com/spamathur/SocialMedia).

-Phase 1 submitted in Vocareum workspace by : `Abhinav Padmanabhuni`
+Phase 1 submitted on Vocareum workspace by : `Abhinav Padmanabhuni`

 Phase 1 Distribution: